United States District Court for the Eastern District of Missouri: Civil War and aftermath

 Within a few years of the court's establishment, the American Civil War erupted, and Missouri was placed under martial law.
 Missouri was a border state with sharply divided loyalties among its citizenry, resulting in the imposition of stern controls from the Union government, including the imprisonment of large number of Missouri militiamen.
-When the District, by the hand of Judge Treat, issued a writ of habeas corpus for the release of one of them, Captain Emmett McDonald, Union commanding general William S. Harney refused, asserting that he had to answer to a "higher law".
+When the District, by the hand of Judge Treat, issued a writ of habeas corpus for the release of one of them, Captain Emmett MacDonald, Union commanding general William S. Harney refused, asserting that he had to answer to a "higher law".
 A substantial portion of the court's docket in this period came from tax cases:

 The court, in this time, also tried numerous criminal cases arising from efforts to evade the tax laws through smuggling and fraud.
 Following the Civil War, and in response to the economic disruption it had caused, Congress enacted the Bankruptcy Act of 1867.
 Between its enactment and its subsequent repeal in 1878, the Act caused "countless controversies" arising in bankruptcy to be brought before the District Court.
 Despite the turmoil inflicted by the Civil War, Missouri experienced a population boom, becoming the fifth largest state in the U.S. by 1890, and having a busy court docket which reflected this population growth.